lmfit/lmfit-py/doc/installation.rst

 Prerequisites
 ~~~~~~~~~~~~~~~

 The lmfit package requires Python, Numpy, and Scipy.
-Scipy version 0.11 or
+Scipy version 0.13 or
-higher is recommended, but extensive testing on version compatibility has
+higher is recommended, but extensive testing on compatibility with various
-not been done.
-Initial tests do work with Python 3.2, but little testing
+versions of scipy has not been done.
+Lmfit does work with Python 2.7, 3.2,
-with Python 3 has yet been done.
-Scipy seems to not yet be available for
-Python 3.3.
-No testing has been done with 64-bit architectures, but as
+and 3.3.
+No testing has been done with Python 3.4, but as the package is
-this package is pure Python, no significant troubles are expected.
-Nose is
+pure Python, relying only on scipy and numpy, no significant troubles are
-a requirement for running the test suite.
+expected.
+Nose is required for running the test suite, and IPython and
+matplotib are recommended.
+If Pandas is available, it will be used in
+portions of lmfit.

 Downloads